 In Uganda, this project is aimed at supporting civil society and citizen-led efforts to monitor Uganda’s Covid-19 vaccination campaign.
-The project will build a body of knowledge on Uganda’s vaccination drive through accessing official information, conducting a mini-survey and receiving weekly reports from health workers.
+The project will build a body of knowledge on Uganda’s vaccination drive by accessing official information, conducting a mini-survey, and receiving weekly reports from health workers.

-This information will then be disseminated to citizens to facilitate their decision making and update of vaccination.
-Community education will be done through the production of educational materials, social media and community sensitisation outreaches.
-Experiences from these processes will inform engagements with duty bearers to influence equitability, efficiency and effectiveness in the vaccination campaign.
+This information will then be disseminated to citizens to facilitate their decision-making and update on vaccination.
+Community education will be done through the production of educational materials, social media, and community sensitization outreaches.
+Experiences from these processes will inform engagements with duty bearers to influence equitability, efficiency, and effectiveness in the vaccination campaign.